smlnj/legacy/README.md

 ### MacOS

+We distribute installer packages for both **macOS** on both 32-bit and 64-bit Intel hardware (for an Arm version, see the [development version](https://github.com/smlnj/smlnj).
+It is also available from [Homebrew](https://brew.sh).

 | Package Manager | Installation Command |
 | --- | --- |
 | [![Homebrew](https://img.shields.io/badge/homebrew-110.99.8-blue?logo=homebrew)](https://formulae.brew.sh/cask/smlnj) | `brew install --cask smlnj` |

 ### Windows

+We distribute a 32-bit MSI package for **Windows**, but it is also available via standard package managers.

 | Package Manager | Installation Command |
 | --- | --- |